GeneralSergal/ORP/SYSTEM_MAP.md

 A reasoning system is only as strong as its separation between:

-behavior → stress → evaluation → scoring
+execution → stress → structure → evaluation → scoring